How to save on your energy bill How to buy energy saving products

 - Find out what what this means for you, plus learn more about how smart meters work, in our guide to smart meters explained.

 Smart thermostats - such as Nest, Hive and Evohome - allow you to program your heating using a wireless controller, your PC or smartphone.
 As well as closely monitoring how much energy you use and giving you absolute control as to when your heating will turn on and off, some models claim to learn your routine so that they can intuitively fire up the heating at the times you most need it.

 - But can smart thermostats save you money?
-We reveal what happened when our researchers tried out smart thermostats.
+We reveal - are smart thermostats worth it?